 The company has used the MediaWiki software package as the basis for a flexible data-management system it has dubbed wikiLIMS.
 The system was initially developed for the Navy Medical Research Center in Rockville, Md., which installed two 454 Life Sciences’ FLX sequencers earlier this year and hired the BioTeam to build its IT infrastructure.

-The NMRC had “been pumping out data for about six months, but the data was still living on the machines and there was no real visibility around what was produced and what was run when and where,” Michael Cariaso, a scientific consultant with the BioTeam, told BioInform.
+The NMRC had “been pumping out data for about six months, but the data was still living on the machines and there was no real visibility around what was produced and what was run when and where,” Michael Cariaso, a scientific consultant with the BioTeam, told BioInform, a sister publication of In Sequence.
 “We needed a solution for that environment and we [used the wiki technology to] built something pretty general.”

 Since then, he said, the company has begun projects with several other institutes, including Cold Spring Harbor Laboratory and the National Cancer Institute, about using the system to handle data from other next-gen sequencers.